Toronto commercial real estate market update – Q3 2024

 Key highlights

-• Trading in office assets continued on a downward trend, with $735 million in dollar volume transacted, a 23% decrease YoY
+Conditions in the office sector continued to deteriorate, with $1 billion in dollar volume transacted, a 62% decrease YoY

-• The hotel sector reported $519 million in dollar volume in the first half of 2024, a dramatic increase compared to the $163 million recorded in the same period last year
+The hotel sector reported $519 million in dollar volume through the third quarter of 2024, a dramatic increase compared to the $163 million recorded in the same period last year

 Figure 1 – Property transactions – All sectors by year

-In the first half of 2024, the industrial sector eased to balanced conditions after the record-breaking delivery of industrial completions in the fourth quarter of 2023.
-Coupled with economic headwinds, industrial demand slowed with nearly $3 billion in dollar volume transacted, a 30% decrease YoY.
-The GTA registered negative absorption in Q2 2024, the first since Q1 2020, due to the surge of new supply and high vacancy rates upon completion.
-According to Altus Group’s most recent Canadian industrial market update, Toronto’s industrial availability rate climbed by 40 basis points to 4.6% from the previous quarter.
-The GTA also saw 764,958 square feet of new supply enter the market, with 98% pre-leased.
-In addition, nearly 13.2 million square feet are under construction, with 26% pre-leased.
+Conditions in the industrial sector eased to balanced conditions this quarter, with $4.1 billion in dollar volume transacted, a 24% decrease YoY.
+According to Altus Group’s latest Canadian industrial market update, Toronto’s industrial availability rate climbed by 70 basis points to 5.3% from the previous quarter.
+Furthermore, the market registered negative absorption for the third consecutive quarter due to a short-term oversupply and higher vacancy rates upon completion.
+The GTA also saw 1.8 million square feet of new supply, with 94% pre-leased.
+In addition, nearly 11.3 million square feet are under construction, with an availability rate of 70%.

-The hotel sector reported $519 million in dollar volume in the first half of 2024, a dramatic increase compared to the $163 million recorded in the same period last year.
-This increase was primarily driven by InnVest Hotels’ acquisition of a hotel portfolio from Morguard in January 2024, who sold two properties to Manga Hotels shortly after.
-In the second quarter of 2024, the sector has moderated, with a 94% decrease YoY.
+The hotel sector reported $519 million in dollar volume through the third quarter of 2024, a dramatic increase compared to the $163 million recorded in the same period last year.
+The increase was primarily driven by InnVest Hotels acquiring a hotel portfolio from Morguard in January 2024, which sold two properties to Manga Hotels shortly after.
+The sector has since moderated in the second and third quarter of 2024, with $29 million in dollar volume transacted in the second quarter, and no transactions recorded in the third.

 Figure 3 – OCR trends across 4 benchmark asset classes